 \subsection{Dynamics-based Trajectory Predictor}

-The irregularity of human movements makes it challenging to determine positive-definite matrix $P(p_{i}(t))$.
-Recently, data-driven methods have been widely used to represent complex behaviours of human motion.
-In this paper, a transformer \cite{yu2020spatio} is used to endow the positive-definite matrix $P(p_{i}(t))$ with the feature of human motion in a data-driven way.
-Specifically, the goal-shift algorithm is firstly conducted on the pedestrian trajectory, and the processed trajectory is input to the transformer network.
-Secondly, our asymptotically stable dynamical system is trained by training positive-definite matrix $P(p_{i}(t))$ via the transformer-based method with random Gaussian noise injection for generating the velocity that can predict future positions of pedestrians.
-Finally, the loss function is determined to imitate the human motion trajectory in the real world as accurately as possible.
+The irregularity of human movements makes it challenging to determine the positive-definite matrix $P(p_{i}(t))$.
+Data-driven methods have been widely used to represent complex behaviors of human motion.
+In our framework, the Transformer-based method (STAR) \cite{yu2020spatio} estimates the positive-definite matrix by learning from past human motion trajectories.
+Specifically, we first apply the goal shift algorithm on the pedestrian trajectory for encoding goal information in the Transformer model.
+Secondly, we develop our asymptotically stable dynamical system by estimating the parameters of the positive-definite matrix $P(p_{i}(t))$ via the Transformer-based method for generating the velocity that can predict future positions of pedestrians.
+Finally, we compute the loss function to imitate the human motion trajectory in the real world as accurately as possible.